 All of your preparation leads up to the hearing itself.
 Without belaboring the point too much, your attorney will be presenting the remedies or relief you are seeking from the court and offering evidence as to why that relief should be granted.

-If you are asking for additional time with your child as a result of having been denied previous instances of visitation, why should the judge grant you those additional days?
+If you ask for additional time with your child due to having been denied previous visitation instances, why should the judge grant you those other days?

-Your ex-spouse and their attorney will offer defenses to the violations asserted in your Petition for Enforcement.
-He or she will present evidence and be able to question you and your ex-spouse as well as any other witness who testifies.
+Your ex-spouse and attorney will offer defenses to the violations asserted in your Petition for Enforcement.
+They will present evidence and be able to question you and your ex-spouse, as well as any other witness who testifies.

-Finally, once all of the evidence is presented the judge is tasked with making a decision.
-Typically the judge will make an oral rendition of their orders meaning that he or she will read aloud their decision.
-If you are successful your attorney will draft an order that reflects what the judge said.
+Finally, once all of the evidence is presented, the judge is tasked with making a decision.
+Typically the judge will make an oral rendition of their orders, meaning they will read aloud their decision.
+If you are successful, your attorney will draft an order reflecting what the judge said.

-Both parties and your attorneys will sign the order before it is presented to the judge for his or her signature.
-Once signed by the judge you and your ex-spouse will need to follow your Divorce Decree in addition to any additional orders set forth by the judge in the Enforcement hearing.
+Both parties and your attorneys will sign the order before it is presented to the judge for their signature.
+Once signed by the judge, you and your ex-spouse will need to follow your Divorce Decree in addition to any additional orders set forth by the judge in the Enforcement hearing.

 The Law Office of Bryan Fagan, PLLC- Advocates for Southeast Texas families

 The attorneys and staff with the Law Office of Bryan Fagan, PLLC, take our responsibility to our clients seriously.
 From Chambers County to Waller County and all points in between, we represent families just like yours in various family law matters.
 To speak with one of our attorneys about our experience and the services we can provide you with, please do not hesitate to contact us today.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"